jonntan/SEP_CA1/README.md

    - View “Retail Products” category (this is the last option of “ALL DEPARTMENTS”)
    - View Retail Product Details (for “Retail Products” option only)
    - View “Sales History” option
+6. Follow proper change-request process to check out source code for the bug fix and commit the tested working code back to Github.

+## Deliverables
+[] 1 product backlog (use the template in appendix D for the estimation of effort).
+2. 1 burndown chart for the whole CA2 (you may use any software e.g. Word, Excel, Trello for the scrum board).
+Provide 3 screenshots for your scrum board (1 for the starting state, 1 for showing status of progress at midway point, and 1 for the ending state of your scrum board).
+3. 3 test cases.
+4. 2 screen shots of Github (1 screen shot at the start before committing any changes, 1 screen shot to show all the commits at the end of the project).
+5. 3 sequence diagrams.
+6. Bug fixes (if any).
+Submit only those program files that are amended.